First Sunday of Advent, year B, November 29, 2020

 The Historical Situation: Today's second reading comes from an early letter of Saint Paul, written while he and his audience were sure that Christ's second coming was just around the corner.

 Proclaiming It: To bring this out, when you read it, emphasize the phrases that appear here in bold print:

 ...Likewise, the witness I bore to Christ has been so confirmed among you that you lack no spiritual gift as you wait for the revelation of our Lord Jesus Christ.
 He will strengthen you to the end, so that you will be blameless on the day of our Lord Jesus Christ.

 In today's readings, the vigilance called for by Mark's Jesus and by Saint Paul is intense, as is the repentant readiness of Trito-Isaiah's returned exiles.
 In late 2017, when I write these words, nowhere is the vigilance more tense than that along the narrow strip of land dividing North Korea and South Korea, and for good reasons.
 The Web is full of pictures of soldiers at that de-militarized zone, staring grimly, unflinchingly in the direction of an enemy just out of sight,

 This picture, however, proposes something more hopeful, even whimsical, for that zone.
 It's an architectural hypothetical that envisions a new use for the DMZ after North and South are reconciled.
 By keeping each other's troops and citizens out of the zone for 60 years, the two Koreas have let a broad swath of land go untouched by human culture, or so the architects hope.
 Preserve it so, they say, and re-use the barbed wire to make so-called DMZ skyscrapers in it, where visitors can see nature up close.
-Read more about the proposal here.
+See a much larger graphic here, and read more about the proposal here.